intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/k8s.md

 ### **3. Submit to k8s from remote**

-You can also submit BigDL application from a remote node with the following steps:
+Instead of lanuching a client container, you can also submit BigDL application from a remote node with the following steps:

 1. Check the [prerequisites](https://spark.apache.org/docs/latest/running-on-kubernetes.html#prerequisites) of running Spark on Kubernetes.

-    - The remote node needs to properly setup the configurations and authentications of the k8s cluster (e.g. the config file under ~/.kube, especially the server address in the config).
+    - The remote node needs to properly setup the configurations and authentications of the k8s cluster (e.g. the `config` file under `~/.kube`, especially the server address in the `config`).

     - Install `kubectl` on the remote node and run some sample commands for verification, for example `kubectl auth can-i <list|create|edit|delete> pods`.
     Note that the installation of `kubectl` is not a must for the remote node, but it is a useful tool to verify whether the remote node has access to the k8s cluster.